-- i) Demonstrated satisfactory performance for at least three (3) years, as evidenced in the SPAS reports; - ii) Prescribed qualifications for holding or acting in the office; - iii) Contribution to the efficiency of the public service; - iv) The provable experience and demonstrable milestones attained by the employee; and v) The standards, values and principles set out in Articles 10, 27 (4), and 232 (1) of the Constitution.
+- i) Merit, equity, aptitude and suitability; - ii) Demonstrated satisfactory performance for at least three (3) years, as evidenced in the SPAS reports; - iii) Prescribed qualifications for holding or acting in the office; - iv) The provable experience and demonstrable milestones attained by the employee; and - v) Adherence to the standards, values and principles set out in Articles 10, 27 (4), and 232 (1) of the Constitution.

-3.2.4 Paid Vacations
+3.2.8 Paid Vacations

-Employees in Job Groups 'H' and below, and equivalent grades in the public service, who attain excellent performance, and have made significant contribution to service delivery in their respective areas, may be recommended by the Authorized Officer for a paid vacation within East Africa, subject to approval by the Public Service Commission.
+Paid vacations will be granted to lower cadre employees in Job Groups 'H' and below and in equivalent grades in the Public Service who have

+- made significant contribution to service delivery in their respective areas and have attained excellent rating in their performance. - ii) The Authorized Officer may recommend an officer through MPMC for paid vacation within East Africa, subject to approval by the Public Service Commission